Glossary

 first nations, inuit and métis not-for-profit organizations

-To be eligible as a First Nations, Inuit or Métis not-for-profit organization, you must: have 3 or more members, a majority of whom are First Na...
+To be eligible as a First Nations, Inuit or Métis not-for-profit organization, you must: have a board of directors or equivalent governance g...

 first nations, inuit and métis professional artist